 By the 14th century, the name of the country had changed.
 Legend states that Sang Nila Utama, a prince from Palembang spotted an animal he had never seen before whilst out on a hunting trip.
 Believing the animal to be a lion, he christened the land Singapura literally Lion City, from the Sanskrit words “simha” (lion) and “pura” (city).
 It is highly unlikely that it was in fact a lion that the prince saw as they have never been found in the country, many historians and scientists believe it was most likely a tiger, however, the name has endured to this day.
 During this time, Singapura was ruled by five kings.
 As it was located at the bottom tip of the Malay Peninsula, it became a natural stop on many sea routes and as a result of this, flourished as a popular trading post.

-Western interest in Malaysia began in the 16th century when the Portuguese came and established a trading post on the west coast in Melaka, however, modern day Singapore was not founded until the 18th century.
-Britain recognised that Singapore was an up and coming port which would not only be valuable for trade but also as a place for British merchants to regroup and restock their ships.
+Western interest in Malaysia began in the 16th century when the Portuguese came and established a trading post on the west coast in Melaka, however, modern-day Singapore was not founded until the 18th century.
+Britain recognized that Singapore was an up-and-coming port which would not only be valuable for trade but also as a place for British merchants to regroup and restock their ships.
 Britain also wanted to establish a presence before the Dutch could.
 Sir Thomas Stamford Raffles arrived in 1819 and helped to negotiate treaties between the rulers of Singapore.
 He helped to set the country up as a valuable trading station and the policy of free trade that existed there was very attractive to merchants from all over Asia as well as the United States and the Middle East.

-Lee Kuan Yew and his government were interested in promoting export-orientated industrialisation and desperately wanted to attract foreign investment.
-They were successful and by 1972, one-quarter of the manufacturing firms found in Singapore were either foreign owned or were co-owned with companies from the US and Japan.
+Lee Kuan Yew and his government were interested in promoting export-orientated industrialization and desperately wanted to attract foreign investment.
+They were successful and by 1972, one-quarter of the manufacturing firms found in Singapore were either foreign-owned or were co-owned with companies from the US and Japan.
 The late 1970s saw a shift to information technology and by 1989, Singapore was the world’s largest producer of disk drives and parts.

 Recent years have seen a massive push towards tourism, trying to entice visitors to stay for longer than just a stopover.
-Singapore has invested heavily in tourist attractions including casinos, resorts as well as hosting international events like the reestablishment of the Singapore Grand Prix.
+Singapore has invested heavily in tourist attractions including casinos, and resorts as well as hosting international events like the re-establishment of the Singapore Grand Prix.